leonardinius/pipedrive-homework/README.md

 yarn test
 ```

-It should produce report similar to one below:
+It should produce report similar to one seen below:

 ```
 > yarn test